-Secondus: PDP will Be Fair to All
+Secondus: PDP Will Be Fair to All

 By Laleye Dipo in Minna

-The Peoples Democratic Party (PDP) has vowed that it will be fair to all stakeholders of the party notwithstanding the area of the country they come from or period spent in the party in all decision making.
+The Peoples Democratic Party (PDP) has promised to be fair to all stakeholders of the party notwithstanding the area of the country they come from or period spent in the party in all decision making.

-Secondus made the assertion last Saturday at the “Unity rally,” organised by the party’s Agaie/Lapai Local Government of Niger State branch where nearly 600 members of the ruling All Progressives Congress (APC) defected to the PDP.
+Secondus was speaking last Saturday at a ‘Unity rally’ organised by its Agaie/ Lapai Local Government Area branch of the party in Niger State where nearly 600 members of the All Progressives Congress (APC) defected to the PDP.

-“My leadership will be fair to all so that we will win the 2019 general election at all levels,” he said.
+“My leadership will be fair to all so that we will win the 2019 general election at all levels.”

+The party leader assured Nigerians that a PDP government at the state and federal levels would fight hunger, poverty and insecurity which he described as major problems facing Nigerians today.

+Former Governor of Niger State, Dr. Muazu Babangida Aliyu, addressing the party supporters, said PDP was prepared to tackle the APC for 2019 elections in the state and the country at large.

 Do you have something awesome to share with the world?
 Click here to share